 The NIEC is pleased to share with the field of interpreter education infusion modules for the classroom.
 Our commitment is to develop and offer state-of-the-art curricular resources for undergraduate interpreter instruction.
 These modules are developed by knowledgeable subject matter experts and built upon National Consortium of Interpreter Education Centers effective practices.
 Each module includes readings, presentations, video, student activities and assessments, and instructor resources.
 The aim is for each module to constitute 6-hours (and sometimes more) of instruction either delivered face-to-face or online.
 Further, instructors can identify activities that are undertaken within class structure or as self-directed learning.

 Each module is designed to allow an instructor to access the resources and download or cut and paste the content into their own institutional Learning Management System (LMS) such as Blackboard or Canvas.
 Every item in the module is available for transfer and the process of this migration should be fairly simple.
-The modules are currently housed on a Moodle LMS provided by the National Clearinghouse of Rehabilitation Training Materials (NCRTM).
+The modules are currently housed on a Moodle LMS hosted by the National Consortium of Interpreter Education Centers (NCIEC).

 Below is a description of each module:

 Deaf Interpreter/Hearing Interpreter Teams:

 Developed by an outstanding team at Gallaudet University Interpreting Services under the leadership of Carolyn Ressler, this module includes an Overview of DI/HI Teams, Assessing the Need for a DI/HI Team, Making a Case for a DI/HI Team, and the DI/HI Team at Work.
 Each section includes activities, readings, print and video lectures, and assessments.